 You have to keep in mind that on a tourist visa you are not allowed to work, even selling bracelets is not allowed.
 So being a digital nomad is a kind of shady business.
 Every bureau of Immigration knows it exists and many countries close an eye on it happening.

 But more and more countries are aware of the growing number of digital nomads.
 Thailand, for example, is redefining ‘working on a tourist visa’, and even in the Philippines people are refused re-entry because the immigration officer suspects them working.
 And many are.
 Funding businesses on local people’s names and thus violating visa rules make it harder for the real nomad who is just minding his own business online and not working for a local company.

 So you might be a wise person to have some savings back home or some sort of income to prove you can take care of yourself outside the online business you are running.

 In that case, I let others pay for my trips

 Now for those who get paid to travel the world….well, yes…..dream on……first of all you need a huge capital to invest in yourself to become an influencer.
 Or be lucky and have that lucky hit.
-But those hits are becoming more and more scares.
+But those hits are becoming scarier and scarier.
 The reality for most of the so-called ‘influencers’ out there is that they spent a lot of money to get invited to free trips.

 And we all live in this world realizing that nothing is for free.
-A free trip often demands you to write a positive article about hotels, countries, and sight you have visited, participate in group photos and ‘selling your name’ to the location visited in a positive way.
+A free trip often demands you to write a positive article about hotels, countries, and sights you have visited, participate in group photos, and ‘selling your name’ to the location visited in a positive way.
 While you might not have enjoyed it at all.

 I always doubt how that combines with influencers wanting to be genuine and authentic.